-Orbital cellulitis is an acute infection of the tissues immediately surrounding the eye, including the eyelids, eyebrow, and cheek.
+Orbital cellulitis is a sudden (acute) infection of the tissues around the eye.
+It affects the eyelids, eyebrow, and cheek.

-Bacteria from a sinus infection (often Haemophilus influenzae) usually cause this condition in children.
-Orbital cellulitis due to this bacteria used to be much more common in young children up to age 6 - 7.
-However, such infection is now rare because of the HiB (Haemophilus influenzae B) vaccine.
+The most common cause of this condition in children is a sinus infection (often Haemophilus influenzae.
+The infection used to be more common in young children, under the age of 7.
+It is now rare due to the HiB (Haemophilus influenzae B) vaccine.

 The bacteria Staphylococcus aureus, Streptococcus pneumoniae, and beta-hemolytic streptococci may also cause orbital cellulitis.

-Symptoms of orbital cellulitis may include:
+Symptoms may include:

 Exams and Tests

-Tests commonly include:
+Tests commonly done include: